Location: Houston, Texas

 Bill Jackson is a member of various industry organizations and a regular presenter at programs of significance to his clients.
 Jackson is an active member of the National Association of Railroad Trial Counsel, the American Association of Port Authorities, the Gulf Ports of the Americas Association, and the Texas Ports Association.

-Bill Jackson has been actively involved in a variety of professional organizations throughout his career and has served the legal profession in a variety of roles, including:
+Bill Jackson has been actively involved in a variety of professional organizations throughout his career.
+In 2014, Jackson received the Dean's Award for outstanding service to the University of Houston Law Center.
+He has served the legal profession in a variety of roles, including:

 - University of Houston Law Alumni Association (President, Officer, Director, Committee Chair).